-Many members have student properties unexpectedly empty as a result of the Coronavirus pandemic.
-This link is to the details of the student let council tax exemption which landlords may be able to apply for retrospectively if all the criteria end up being met:
+Many members have student properties unexpectedly empty as a result of the coronavirus pandemic and could have faced unforeseen Council Tax costs.
+This link is to the details of the student let council tax exemption which SAL successfully lobbied politicians to deliver to assist this situation.

 Financial help for businesses